Exikron/Dashboard_usProject/README.md

 php bin/console server:run
 ```
-If you want to create an admin with the CLI :
+If you want to create an admin user directly from the CLI :
 ```
 php bin/console fos:user:create adminuser --super-admin
 ```
+Otherwhise just go to /register

 Note that in order to work properly it will create a database.
 Make sure your mandatory information to connect SQL server are correct in the parameters.yml
 ```